bradleytenuta/checkmate/README.md

 You can download MySQL Workbench from [here](https://www.mysql.com/products/workbench/).
 In order to connect to the database from within docker, you just need to provide the standard IP of `127.0.0.1` with the port provided from the ports section.
 The username and password of the databse can also be found within the `docker-compose.yml` file.

-**NOTE** MySql Workbench has only been tried and tested in development mode, not in production on a seperate VM.
+**NOTE** MySql Workbench has only been tried and tested in development mode, not in production on a separate VM.

 <br>
 <br>